Chattanooga Choo Choo: Legacy and popular culture

-Today, trains have a pride of place in Chattanooga's former Terminal Station.
+Trains have a pride of place in Chattanooga's former Terminal Station.
 Once owned and operated by the Southern Railway, the station was saved from demolition after the withdrawal of passenger rail service in the early 1970s, and it is now part of a 30-acre (12-hectare) resort complex, including the Chattanooga Choo Choo Hotel, and numerous historical railway exhibits.
 Hotel guests can stay in half of a restored passenger railway car.
 Dining at the complex includes the Gardens restaurant in the Terminal Station itself, The Station House (which is housed in a former baggage storage room and known for its singing waitstaff) and the "Dinner in the Diner" which is housed in a restored 1941 Class A dining car.
 The music venue "Track29" is also on the grounds of the Chattanooga Choo Choo hotel in the building that formerly housed the city's only ice rink at the back of the property.
 The city's other historic station, Union Station, parts of which predated the Civil War, was demolished in 1973; the site is now an office building formerly housing the corporate offices of the Krystal restaurant chain (the restaurant chain offices have since relocated to Atlanta, Georgia).
 In addition to the railroad exhibits at "the Choo Choo", there are further exhibits at Tennessee Valley Railroad Museum, in east Chattanooga.

 The reputation given to the city by the song also has lent itself to making Chattanooga the home of the National Model Railroad Association since 1982.
 In addition, the athletic mascot of the University of Tennessee at Chattanooga was, for a time, a rather menacing-looking anthropomorphized mockingbird named Scrappy, who was dressed as a railroad engineer and was sometimes depicted at the throttle of a steam locomotive.

-Choo Choo VORTAC, a radio aid to navigation, is sited near Chattanooga at 34°57′41″N 85°9′12″W.
+Choo Choo DME, a radio aid to navigation, is sited near Chattanooga at 34°57′41″N 85°9′12″W.

-Referenced in Family Guy episode road to Europe.